WakaSync

 groupKey vs latestOnly

-Both groupKey and latestOnly auto-cancel previous requests, but they work differently.
+Both auto-cancel previous requests, but they work differently.
 Use groupKey when requests to different URLs should cancel each other — such as search queries where the URL changes with each keystroke.
 Use latestOnly when repeated requests hit the same URL and only the most recent response matters, such as polling or refreshing.
 If both are set, groupKey takes precedence.

 // groupKey: cancels any previous request tagged 'search', regardless of URL